huangli712/ACFlow/docs/src/intro/motivation.md

 ## ACFlow

-In order to fill in this gap, we would like to present a new open source toolkit, called ACFlow, for analytic continuation.
+In order to fill in this gap, we would like to present a new open source toolkit, called **ACFlow**, for analytic continuation.
 This toolkit implements three primary analytic continuation methods, namely the

 * Maximum entropy method
 * Stochastic analytic continuation